 "So it was time Haitians listened to one another and find a consensus agenda."

-In fact, despite the understandable focus on Haitian sovereignty, a big question still is whether the transitional government plan could be adopted, or even work, without financial and other help from the U.S.
+In fact, despite the understandable focus on Haitian sovereignty, a big question still is whether the Montana plan could be adopted, or even work, without financial and other help from the U.S.

 “If the U.S. decided that it was going to jump on the bandwagon of this accord, I think that would probably be decisive," said Brian Concannon, who heads the nonprofit Institute for Justice and Democracy in Haiti, based in Boston.

 But Concannon says whether the proposal is put into effect or not, it at least signals to the Biden Administration that these non-governmental groups in Haiti are serious players the U.S. should be talking to.

 He adds that last week’s Haitian migrant crisis is an added impetus — as is the protest resignation of Biden’s special envoy to Haiti, Daniel Foote, who had also urged more engagement with Haitian civil society but said the Administration ignored him.
 (The State Department has refuted Foote's statement.)